Azuriom/azuriom.com/content/en/docs/installation.md

 * Script path: `/azuriom/artisan` (**replace `/azuriom` with the location of your site**, e.g. `/httpdocs` on Plesk, but keep the `/artisan`)
 * Argument: `schedule:run`

+> [!TIP]
+> Although uncommon, some hosts only allow scheduled tasks to be executed via a URL.
+> In this case, you can install the [API Extender](https://market.azuriom.com/resources/167) plugin.
+The URL to call is `/cron/execute`, with:
+> * Username: `cron`
+> * Password: an API key from the API Extender plugin.

 #### VPS or Dedicated Server

 On a VPS or a dedicated server, you can add a new CRON task by editing the crontab with the command `crontab -e` and adding the following line